Testing

 If you prefer your test to run against a real database, you can use the

-annotation the same way as for DataJpaTest
+@AutoConfigureTestDatabase annotation the same way as for DataJpaTest.

-A list of the auto-configuration that is enabled by @JdbcTest
+A list of the auto-configuration that is enabled by @JdbcTest can be

 found in the appendix.